 lhl: “Hmm, the preview didn’t do a good job w/ the photo, glad it cropped ok.

 Provo, UT pop punk band.
 Not sure how I stumbled upon them.
 It looks like have a 128kbps copy of a 2-track release here: http://www.archive.org/details/masa022

 I *do* know that they were a real band, as apparently they played in the back of a Peninsula pizza shop a few years back.
 Apparently a not so mindblowing show (sorry Vince!)”

 jedsundwall: “Wow.
 I probably saw these guys play Kilby Court while I was at the University of Utah.
 Taking me back.”

 bwhitman: “i appreciate your choice of “home ec class” as barometer of low attendance”

 2003; 8,385 last.fm listeners; not totally obscure but this Tacoma band only (self) released 1 album and 1 EP.

 One of a number of indie pop bands that seems to fall under the Barsuk sound that was popular at the time.
-Most of their tracks were admittedly pretty Death Cab light, but this track, IMO is fantastic visit this site.
+Most of their tracks were admittedly pretty Death Cab light, but this track, IMO is fantastic.
 Worth a listen if you missed them the first time around.

 (Actually, looking them up on Wikipedia, they did have a full length followup on SideCho before breaking up).”